 In 1974, Theodore Barber and his colleagues published a review of the research that clinical hypnosis and CBT worked better together.
 Barber also argued that hypnotism was the result of normal psychological variables rather than the “special state” that many people believed it to be.

 Hypnosis has been used for many functions.
 One such function is in giving birth.
-Before a pregnancy, a mother might be put under hypnosis in order to help her calm her mind so that she can prepare for the challenging labor period ahead.
-During childbirth itself, hypnosis may be induced to help reduce the pain and anxiety the mother feels during the actual delivery process.
+Before a pregnancy, a mother might be hypnotized in order to help her calm her mind.
+She can prepare for the challenging labor period ahead.

 The original function of hypnosis in the Victorian era was to treat hysteria, a condition where a person is very emotional about a specific condition and/or object.
 This has been passed on to an extent in modern hypnotherapy, as it is used to help treat anxiety and control unfounded fears of objects or situations.

-In addition, modern hypnotherapy helps to treat such conditions as addiction and insomnia, both extreme conditions (the one being forced by an uncontrollable desire to do something, while the other being unable to sleep).
+In addition, modern hypnotherapy helps to treat such conditions as addiction and insomnia.
+Both were extreme conditions (the one being forced by an uncontrollable desire to do something, while the other being unable to sleep).

-There is also evidence that various types of hypnosis have been used to treat bulimia nervosa, as that same evidence also shows that the results using hypnosis were considerably better than using placebos and other treatments.
+There is also evidence that various types of hypnosis have been used to treat bulimia nervosa, as that same evidence also shows that the results of someone being hypnotized were considerably better than using placebos and other treatments.

 As you can see, hypnosis has had an extended history, with many forms.
 Braid focused more on the subject compared to his predecessors, while Erickson introduced a type of interview process to induce hypnosis.
 It was also combined with cognitive behavioral therapy (CBT) to increase the effectiveness of both.